Tango see? Tango do?

 Frequently Asked Questions about Our Tours

 – The undivided attention of your own bilingual (English/Spanish) private tango tour guide for the duration of the tour (it is a private tour, so only the people you book for will be on it).

 – Private transport from your accommodation to the tour and any private transport needed during the tour between venues, as well as accompanied transport back to your accommodation.

 – Entry to 2 different milongas

 – A beverage of choice per person at one of the milongas

 – Your private guide will acquaint you with the venues, provide you with essential information to enhance the experience, and answer all your questions.

 – The opportunity to ask for our expert advice, with ANY questions you might have about tango in Buenos Aires before and after you take the tour, via email.

-– The cost of any food or drink you consume during the tour beyond the one beverage and snack that we cover per person (our guides are of course happy to pay for whatever they consume during the tour).
-Food and drink in Buenos Aires is relatively cheap, and we don’t take you to any rip-off places.
+– The cost of any drinks or food you consume during the tour beyond the one beverage we cover per person (our guides are of course happy to pay for whatever they consume during the tour).

 – An approx. 1 hour private tango dance class (in your language) before your milonga tour will cost US$60 extra for 1 to 3 people (total additional cost, not per person) .
 Please inquire for larger groups.
 The cost includes any additional private transport needed as a result of including the dance class.